GE Wind

-GE Wind Energy is a branch of GE Renewable Energy, a subsidiary of General Electric.
+GE Wind is a division of GE Vernova.
 The company manufactures and sells wind turbines to the international market.
-In 2018, GE was the fourth largest wind turbine manufacturer in the world.
+In 2018, GE Wind was the fourth largest wind turbine manufacturer in the world.
+Vic Abate is the CEO of GE Vernova’s Wind businesses.

 History

 Enron Wind acquisition era (2002-2015)

 The entity was created as developer (not manufacturer) Zond in 1980 by James G.P.
 Dehlsen, who also formed Clipper Windpower in 2001.
 Enron acquired Zond and the German manufacturer Tacke Windtechnik in 1997.